Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     ```bash
     kubectl get nodes --show-labels | grep iuf-prevent-rollout
     ```
-1. Verify whether there have been any changes to LUN assignments on the iSCSI SBPS target (canary worker node).
+1. Verify whether there have been any changes to LUN assignments on the `iSCSI SBPS` target (canary worker node).

-    1. (`ncn-w001#`) Check if below messages is seen on the canary worker node.
+    1. (`ncn-w001#`) Verify whether the following messages are observed on the canary worker node.

     ```bash
     dmesg | grep "Detected NON_EXISTENT_LUN Access"